In this chapter we will meet some more typeclasses that abstract common coding patterns for dealing with data.

 print :: Show a => a -> IO ()

-The () is like void in TypeScript – it’s a type with exactly one value (), and hence is called “Unit”.
+The () is like void in TypeScript—it’s a type with exactly one value (), and hence is called “UnitA type with exactly one value, (), used to indicate the absence of meaningful return value, similar to void in other languages. ”.
 There is no return value from print, only the IO effect, and hence the return type is ().
 IO is also an instance of Applicative.
 This means we can use traverse to print out the contents of a list:

 Prelude> traverse print [1,2,3]